The Practical Kitchen

 • Mix.
 Pour the liquid ingredients into the dry ingredients and use a dough whisk or spatula to mix them until a thick batter forms.
 Mix just until combined.
 Do not overmix.
 The batter should be lumpy.
 The lumps will bake out.
 They're fine.

 • Rest.
-Cover and set the batter aside at room temperature for anywhere from 10-30 minutes.
+Cover and set the batter aside at room temperature for anywhere from 10-30 minutes to give the flour time to hydrate and the baking powder time to begin activating.
 The batter will look bubbly and airy after resting.

 • Preheat.
 Begin heating a 10.25" skillet over medium heat until water droplets flicked onto the surface sizzle and evaporate immediately on contact.
 Reduce the heat to just below medium.